Military history of Bangladesh

 Bangladesh's military history is intertwined with the history of a larger region, including present-day India, Pakistan, Nepal, Bhutan and Myanmar.
-The country was historically part of Bengal– a major power in South Asia and Southeast Asia.
+The country was historically part of Bengal – a major power in between South Asia and Southeast Asia.

 Muslims brought new military technology to the region after the 12th century.
 According to João de Barros, Bengal enjoyed military supremacy over Arakan and Tripura due to good artillery.
 Its forces possessed large guns and cannons.
 It was also a major exporter of gunpowder and saltpeter to Europe.
 Bengal had a cosmopolitan military, including Muslims, Hindus, Buddhists and mercenaries from Africa, Central and West Asia.
 The Bengal Sultanate was a powerful kingdom between the 14th and 15th centuries.
 Bengal became an integral part of the Mughal Empire in the 16th century.
 The Mughal Army built fortifications across the region and expelled Arakanese and Portuguese pirates from the northeastern coastline of the Bay of Bengal.
 Throughout the late medieval and early modern periods, Bengal was notable for its navy and shipbuilding.
 Its shipyards produced ships for the Mughal, Ottoman and British navies.

 A Bengal Army was established by the British East India Company in 1756, including native and European infantry.
 The native infantry included Bengalis, Punjabis and Gurkhas.
 The Bengal Army was merged into the British Indian Army after the Indian Rebellion of 1857.
 The British Indian Army participated in World War I and World War II.
 Bengali veterans of the Burma Campaign served in the Pakistan Armed Forces after the partition of India.
 Amid the Bangladesh Liberation War and a genocide by West Pakistan in 1971, the Bangladeshi military was formed by defecting regiments in East Pakistan, led by the East Bengal Regiment.
 The guerrilla Mukti Bahini played an important role during the war of independence.
 In the late 1970s and 1980s, the Bangladeshi military saw several insurrections as the country endured dictatorship.
 Since the restoration of parliamentary democracy in 1991, the Bangladesh Armed Forces have been subordinate to the civilian governments, including political and technocratic governments.

 Since contributing forces to the First Gulf War in 1991, Bangladesh has become a major contributor in UN Peacekeeping.
 Bangladeshi peacekeepers have served in the Balkans, Africa, the Middle East and the Caribbean.
 Its recent domestic military history has focused on counter-insurgency, counter-terrorism and maritime security operations.

 The 2008 Bangladesh–Myanmar naval standoff was a notable event of modern Bangladeshi military history.